$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds: Local resolved conifold

 Consider the two cohomological generating series for $X = \mathrm{Tot}_{\PP^1}(\O(-1) \oplus \O(-1) \oplus \O)$ defined by \eqref{defcohoinvI} and \eqref{defcohoinvII}:

 Applying cohomological limits I and II (Theorem \ref{DT/PT tauto} and \ref{coholimit intro}), Conjecture \ref{localrescon} and a calculation similar to the one in Appendix \ref{appA} imply

+A wall-crossing interpretation of the first formula is discussed in \cite{CT4}.
 Putting $m = \lambda_4$ in the first expression yields the famous formula for the stable pair invariants (or topological string partition function) of the resolved conifold.
 The second formula was conjectured, and verified up to the same orders as above in \cite[Conj.~2.22]{CK2}.